iainhouston/iainhouston.github.io/_posts/2022-12-08-Sidecar_with_Affinity_Designer.markdown

 ## Separate Designer's drawing canvas from studio controls etc.

+1. Open Designer 2 on the Mac

-1. In Designer, click on `Window >> Float View to Window`
+1. Click on `Window >> Float View to Window`

 1. In the MacOS menu bar click on the Displays icon and then click `Mirror or Extend to >> Iain's iPad`

 1. Then choose `Use as sparate display`

-1. Now slide Designer's separate drawing window over right out of the Mac display and thus onto the iPad
+1. Now slide Designer's separated drawing window right out of the Mac display and thus onto the iPad's display

-Now I can select brushes and colours etc on the Mac and zoom and draw with the Apple Pencil on the iPad
+Now I can select brushes and colours etc. on the Mac and zoom and draw with the Apple Pencil on the iPad